 - Lack of space in the school

 - Supervision challenges

-- Students misusing the space
+- Students misusing the space or breaking equipment

-- Sanitation and COVID
+- Sanitation

 Where are calm rooms best situated in the school building?

 A calm room can be anywhere in the building, but supervision should be taken into consideration - perhaps in or adjacent to the nursing/counseling office or near the social worker.
 It can be a separate room, or even a corner of an existing space - work with what you have and be creative.